 What Conditions Apply?

-If you’d like a Prenuptial Agreement to be upheld in Court, you need to prove that the Agreement is fair.
+If you’d like a Prenup to be upheld in Court, you need to prove that the Agreement is fair.
 To do this, both of you will need to set out your financial circumstances in full and take independent legal advice on the Agreement and its effects.
-You can negotiate the terms of your Agreement through one of our Family & Divorce Lawyers.
+You can negotiate the terms of your agreement through one of our Family & Divorce Lawyers.

 Prenuptial Agreements are generally less likely to be considered to be unfair if they are recent, or if circumstances have not changed since it was made.
 It’s also necessary to show that both people knew exactly what they were getting into when the Prenup was made, both legally and financially, without any undue pressure being applied.